MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/10_outer_frame_assembly.md

 The outer frame assembly of Casa is built from 2020 V slot extrusion in two halves.
 Each half is joined together by a backbone of 2040 extrusion making the enclosure easy to dissemble for moving.
 The panels, sliding door, electronics, and basement will attach to this main frame.
 Throughout this stage remember to check for squareness and adjust accordingly.

-The outer frame assembly uses 8 different extrusions labeled A - H. Some extrusions are the same length but features different cross drill patterns so make sure to pay attention and select the correct extrusion.
-Cross drills are found on extrusions A, C, D, and H only.
-If you are cross drilling your own extrusion you may find the cross drill guides useful.
+The outer frame assembly uses eight different extrusions labeled A - H. Some extrusions are the same length but feature different cross-drill patterns, so pay attention and select the correct extrusion.
+Extrusions A, C, D, and H are the extrusions that have cross-drilling.
+If you are self-sourcing, you may find the printable cross-drill guides handy.

 <!-- We really need a way of defining the extrusions here -->